Plans of Safe Care Infants With Prenatal Substance Exposure and Their Families - Vermont

 Notification/Reporting Requirements

-- A newborn has a positive toxicology screen for illegal or nonprescribed substances, other than solely marijuana.
+• A newborn has a positive confirmed toxicology result (urine, meconium, or cord) for an illegal substance or nonprescribed medication.

-- A newborn is being treated for neonatal abstinence syndrome as the result of maternal use of illegal, nonprescribed, or misuse of prescribed medication, or due to undetermined exposure.
+• A newborn develops signs or symptoms of withdrawal (neonatal abstinence syndrome) as the result of exposure to illegal substances, use of nonprescribed medications, misuse of prescribed medication, or due to undetermined exposure.

 Assessment of the Infant and Family